 For the fifth time the "Aktionsgemeinschaft" Linz carried out the campaign "Vote Your Prof" at the Johannes Kepler University.
 In recognition of the best teaching for the benefit of the students, they handed over special "Mitch-trophies" every semester to the most popular professors in each faculty.
 The professors can obtain the golden, silver or bronze “Mitch-trophy”.
 The students of the TN-faculty have again voted Prof. Paulik among the three best professors and therfore he received the Mitch trophy in bronze.

-Matea Perić and Raphaela Süss attended the 4th International Conference on Bio‑based Polymers and Composites (BiPoCo), which took place at the beautiful Balaton Lake in Balatonfüred, Hungary.
+Matea Perić and Raphaela Süss attended the 4th International Conference on Bio‑based Polymers and Composites (BiPoCo, opens an external URL in a new window), which took place at the beautiful Balaton Lake in Balatonfüred, Hungary.

 The topics of the conference were production, usage, improvement, and recycling of biopolymers and their blends, as well as natural fiber reinforced polymers.
 During the four conference days more than 70 oral talks and 100 posters were presented in separate sessions.
 After the official program was finished, scientific discussion and friendly atmosphere continued during the sightseeing on the Tihany peninsula and wine tasting in Ferenc Pince Csarda.
 The banquet held in Baricska Csarda with traditional Hungarian dishes and Hungarian music was the perfect closure of the conference.